An easy way to host friends for lunch. Assemble a Cold Cut Platter and open some bags of chips. Lunch is served!

 Above, you can see a variation I made for 10 people.
 I arranged cold cuts and cheese on one platter, smoked salmon and capers on another.
 I sliced up cucumbers, tomatoes, and red onions.
 I also served cream cheese, mayo, and mustard alongside a fruit platter.
 Not pictured are the bagels I picked up that morning.

 We’ve all succumbed to this idea that hosting a meal is beyond our abilities.
 But you know what?
 Your house doesn’t have to be super clean, just clean enough.
 And at the end of the day, no one really cares about the food you serve.
-They are just grateful someone else is hosting instead of them.
+They are just grateful to sit down and share a meal together.

 If you’re hesitant to host, serve a Cold Cut Platter!
 This easy method will transform your ideas of hosting, and life in general!
 It did for me and it will for you too!